trx14/paper-reading/template.md

-# Explainable Prediction of Medical Codes from Clinical Text
+# Title of the paper

 ### Author
 * name(school)